 An IRA custodian is the preferable choice in comparison to an IRA administrator.

 IRA administrators are not subject to any IRS or state audit or reviews.
-Therefore, they are not subject to ongoing oversight, especially in the area of prohibited transactions, which is important in order to keep your Self-Directed IRA in full IRS compliance.
+Therefore, they are not subject to ongoing oversight, especially in the area of prohibited transactions, which is important in order to keep your retirement plan in full IRS compliance.

 Whereas, an IRA custodian is subject to quarterly state banking division audits and reviews, as well as IRS audits.
 As a result, this keeps your IRA safe from prohibited transactions and fraud.